Sargsyan-Artur/codics/README.md

 # Codics

-This is my homework I created a store site.
+I created a store site.
 I used Django as a web server and MySQL database.

 ## Installation